All of your wedding vendors not available on your new date?

 If possible, send one bulk email to all of your vendors with the 3 date options you received from your venue.
 See who is available and when.
 Keep track of this in a google sheet along with any fees that may apply for canceling or changing dates.
 Is the retainer transferable?
 Is there a new payment schedule?

 My Policy: Should I be available on the new date you choose, we will simply move the date.
-No extra fees.
+One time with no additional fees.
 However, we will make a small modification to the payment structure.
 50% of the remaining balance will be due on the original contract due date with the other 50% balance owing due before the new contract date.
 There will be a contract to move the collection to the new date.

 Once you have a date that works for all (or most) of your vendors and venue, confirm right away and get that on the calendar.
 With many couples reaching out for new dates, do not delay on this as the date you are hoping so could possibly get picked up.
 So once you know what date you are going to move to, do so accordingly.